There are a variety of different academic paths to achieve a BSN degree at the UMKC School of Nursing and Health Studies.

 • Residents of 15 regional Midwestern states receive discounted tuition through UMKC’s Heartland Rate.

 • Be part of a community that values respect, inclusion and diversity, integrity, excellence, innovation, and health.
-Read more about the SoNHS Statement of Values and the UMKC Statement of Values.
+Read more about the SoNHS Statement of Values on page 10 of the SoNHS Policy and Procedure Manual and the UMKC Statement of Values.

 • Attend one of only 18 universities in the country located within a dedicated Health Sciences District where Nursing and Health Studies, Dentistry, Medicine, and Pharmacy share a single, walkable campus, fostering exceptional interprofessional student learning opportunities.